-How much this DAC voltage swing affects the output voltage of the dc/dc converter that is being margined is determined by the size of the attenuation resistor, R3 (see Figure 32).
+The degree to which the DAC voltage swing affects the output voltage of the dc-to-dc converter that is being margined is determined by the size of the attenuation resistor, R3 (see Figure 33).

-Because the voltage at the feedback pin remains constant, the current flowing from the feedback node to GND via R2 is a constant.
+Because the voltage at the feedback pin remains constant, the current flowing from the feedback node to GND via R2 is constant.
 Also, the feedback node itself is high impedance.
 This means that the current flowing through R1 is the same as the current flowing through R3.
-Therefore, direct relationship exists between the extra voltage drop across R1 during margining and the voltage drop across R3.
+Therefore, a direct relationship exists between the extra voltage drop across R1 during margining and the voltage drop across R3.

-This relationship is given by the equation
+This relationship is given by the following equation: